ArjanVermeulen97/factor-bot/README.md

 highest return: 4.12%
 highest drawdown: -12.6%%
 Note: DeFi bubble burst, loads of new futures contracts available.
 Might switch available symbols.

+6 weeks:
+Major overhaul to used assets due to defi bubble bursting.
+Reset count.
+So far
+Return: 4.11%
+Drawdown: -3.47%
+Beta to market seems lower but doubt about risk-adjusted return.